codesections-personal/codesections/content/blog/label-your-code/index.md

 date = 2018-08-29
 +++

-A lot of times, when writin
+A lot of times, when writing a

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNjU5OTI2NzksMTcxODAyMjg4NV19
+eyJoaXN0b3J5IjpbMTkyNTUzOTE2OSwxNzE4MDIyODg1XX0=
 -->